-Subsequent History
+Subsequent History29

-The Jackie Robinson (Colonial Park) Play Center officially opened on August 8, 1936, the tenth of the eleven pools to open.
+The Jackie Robinson (Colonial Park) Play Center official opened on August 8, 1936, the tenth of the eleven pools to open.
 Despite its inauguration on this date, the pool complex was not entirely complete - most notably, only half of the bath house was open to the public at the pool's opening.
 Many of the drawings on file at the Parks Department archives in Queens are dated as approved well after the official inauguration date.
-Revisions for the bath house were still being approved as late November 1936, for the bandshell and dance floor terrace in December 1936, and for grading and other park improvements as late as April 1937.
-There were very few alterations in the years immediately following the completion of the pool complex, although some minor work to the park grounds was done in the mid-1940s, including plantings, fencing, and reconstructive work on existing stairways.
-Subsequent changes to the Play Center complex include the filling-in of the diving pool to create a "water play" area and the filling-in of the wading pool for use as a children's playground, although it is unclear when either change took place.
-Upgrades to the playground equipment and active recreational facilities found throughout the park have also been made.
+Revisions for the bath house were still being approved as late November 1936.
+Significant alterations to the Play Center lobby are limited to the addition of non-historic lighting fixtures, Parks Department signage, furniture, fire-safety equipment, as well as the painting of historic surfaces.
+A modern, unenclosed extension of the original ticket booth structure was added, although it is unclear when, and a bronze bust of Jackie Robinson by Inge Hardison was installed beneath the pointed arch of the rear wall in 1981.

 In 1978, Colonial Park was renamed Jackie Robinson Park after the first black professional baseball player in the major leagues.
 Born in Georgia in 1919 and raised in California, Robinson was the first UCLA student to earn letters in four sports: baseball, basketball, football and track.
 Robinson served in the U.S. army in World War II, played baseball in the Negro Leagues, and signed to the Brooklyn Dodgers top farm team, the Montreal Royals, in August 1945.
 On April 15, 1947, Robinson made history as the first African-American to play in a major league baseball game, paving the way for generations of black athletes to compete in the sport, which did not become fully integrated until 1959.
 As second baseman, Robinson led the Dodgers to six World Series, and was inducted into the Baseball Hall of fame in 1962.
 Robinson later became involved in a number of business enterprises, including several black-owned community businesses, and was active in the NAACP.
 He also served as a special assistant to Governor Nelson A. Rockefeller before dying of heart disease at the age of 53 (1972).
 In 1981, a bronze bust of Jackie Robinson by Inge Hardison was installed inside the pool and recreation center lobby at West 147th Street.
-A mural of Jackie Robinson was more recently painted inside of the bandshell in 2006, designed by artist Michael Young, and painted by the Junior League of New York.

 By the late 1970s, many of the WPA-era pools, Jackie Robinson (Colonial Park) included, had become badly run down, partially the result of the fiscal crisis of the 1970s which hit the Parks Department particularly hard.
 By March 1981, the Parks Department workforce had dwindled to a record low of 2,900 employees, mostly unskilled and temporary, as compared to the 30,000 parks employees on staff during the Moses administration.
-The strain on Parks

-Department resources was evident in the deplorable conditions of many of its facilities.
+The strain on Parks Department resources was evident in the deplorable conditions of many of its facilities.
 To address the rapid deterioration of its recreational facilities, in 1977 the Parks Department began a major capital construction program involving more than 500 projects, expected to total more than \$180 million, partly in Federal funds - the first such projects undertaken by the parks system since the fiscal crisis halted such work in 1975, and arguably the most ambitious program to improve the parks since the 1940s.
 Among the projects planned was a \$10 million plan to preserve Prospect Park, a \$1 million renovation of the Coney Island Boardwalk, and a \$2.6 million rehabilitation of the Jackie Robinson (Colonial Park) Play Center.
 Several of the other WPA-era pools, including Sunset Park and Betsy Head, underwent restoration under the same program.